derekfountain/pico-shift-register-74xx165/README.md

 clock line high then low.
 Toggling the clock line causes the shift register to put the next of the data bits on the Q pin, so loop round, fetch that data bit, and do it again 8 times in total.

-If this works you can move on to the PIO version which is where the good stuff is.

 ## The PIO Code